 Alternatively, if you don’t want to bring all of your stuff with you on the day of your move, you can temporarily keep your bigger furniture pieces and your less used belongings in self-storage units.
 This way, it can become easier for you to set up your new place after which you can later retrieve your things from storage.

 Throughout this article, there has been the assumption that you will have time to plan and move out in a stress-free way.
 Younger adults, with fewer items and with no children to take along, should be able to move out quickly.
-For whatever reason– if you are older with a family, and this is all quick notice, then you will have to call upon your family, friends, and work colleagues to help you out.
+For whatever reason– if you are older with a family, and this is all quick notice, then you will have to call upon your family, friends, and work colleagues to help you out

-Also remember to rest and relax and treat yourself to a great in-home massage after completing a successful move!
+Also, remember to rest and relax and treat yourself to a great in-home massage after completing a successful move!

-No matter what the time span, you must plan your move and have a moving house check list as well.
+No matter what the time span, you must plan your move and have a moving house checklist as well.

 If all is properly planned, then your move should be stress-free.
-Again, the day of your move should be approached in step by step manner, starting with the easy things.
+Again, the day of your move should be approached in a step by step manner, starting with the easy things.

 If you are keeping your home and now find that you have space to rent out, then have them listed on https://www.spacer.com.au.
-Alternatively, if you want to temporarily store some of your things while you set up your new home, then you can also use the site to search for a self-storage unit that suit your needs.
+Alternatively, if you want to temporarily store some of your things while you set up your new home, then you can also use the site to search for a self-storage unit that suits your needs.